 Evolving from wolves some 18,000 years ago, dogs have always held a special place in our hearts.
 They might be part of the same species, but dogs come in all shapes and sizes and have developed unique traits that set them apart from one another based on where they evolved and the purposes they were originally bred for.

 This has always been the case throughout history, with a focus being on developing and improving certain types of dog to fulfil the needs of different communities and cultures.
-At some time or other there were breeds that simply didn’t exist, while others ruled supreme in every corner of the region.
+At one time or another there were breeds that simply didn’t exist, while others ruled supreme in every corner of the region.

 So, let’s go back in time and look at the types of dog that were popular then and now, from as far back as 3100 BC, right up until the 21st century.